ahmadmayahi/mayahi.net/content/posts/elasticsearch/introduction-to-elasticsearch.md

 In most cases, you need a fast search engine as well as joins and transactions, that’s completely fine, you can have Elasticsearch running beside your RDBMS, but remember you do need to sync your data between Elasticsearch and your database.

-Later in this post, I will show you how to use Laravel observers to achieve syncing.

 ## Elasticsearch Concepts
 Let’s get familiar with the basic terms of Elasticsearch.

-- Index: similar to the database’s table; An index can contain a collection of documents.
+- **Index**: similar to the database’s table; An index can contain a collection of documents.
-- Document: similar to the database’s record; A document is any structured JSON data.
+- **Document**: similar to the database’s record; A document is any structured JSON data.
-- Field: same as the database’s field; Fields must-have types, such as long, date, byte, short, integer, etc…
+- **Field**: same as the database’s field; Fields must-have types, such as long, date, byte, short, integer, etc…
-- Multi-Fields: in contrast with databases, in Elasticsearch a field could have multiple fields with different data types (I will explain this later).
+- **Multi-Fields**: in contrast with databases, in Elasticsearch a field could have multiple fields with different data types (I will explain this later).
-- Mapping: each field has to be mapped to a data type, the process of setting the appropriate data types is called mappings.
+- **Mapping**: each field has to be mapped to a data type, the process of setting the appropriate data types is called mappings.
-- Analyzer: breaks the text down into small searchable chunks.
+- **Analyzer**: breaks the text down into small searchable chunks.
-- Shard: an index can be split into small chunks named “shards”; Shards can also be placed into different nodes (machines).
+- **Shard**: an index can be split into small chunks named "shards"; Shards can also be placed into different nodes (machines).

-Let’s discuss these terms thorughly.
+Let’s discuss these terms thoroughly.

 ## Index
 An index is nothing but a collection of documents.